boomsaas/style-guide/README.md

 Unless the 'what' is particularly complex.
 Imagine you sat down with someone for a code review.
 The things you'd explain to the other person, that's not evident from the code, are comments.

+#### Good names are preferable to comments

-- Give things good names: if you find yourself doing:
+If you find yourself doing:

 ```javacript
 // Get customers